edinburgh-napier/set09121/lectures/lecture9.md

 - Our game resource manager needs only a few different operations:
  - `initialise` :   as most of our game engine components will likely have.
- - `load_resource` :   loads or retrieves an already loaded resource.
+ - `load_resource` :   loads and/or retrieves a resource.
  - `unload_resource` :   unloads a loaded resource.
  - `clear_all` :   unloads all loaded resources.
 - That is all.